WaygoneWilco/jackson-eats-main/site/content/_index.md

 ---
 title: Great Food from Local Farms
-subtitle: Eat Healthy and support Local Farmers
+subtitle: Eat Healthy and Support Local Farmers
-image: /img/home-jumbotron.jpg
+image: img/field-1447690_1920.jpg
 blurb:
   heading: Why Jackson Eats?
   text: We are building the local food economy in Jackson.
 We offer you local